memfault/interrupt/_posts/2019-09-17-continuous-integration-for-firmware.md

 ---

-Larger firmware projects sometimes have tens, even hundreds of engineers working in a single codebase.
+Larger firmware projects sometimes have tens, even hundreds of engineers working in a single code base.
 This introduces new challenges: builds break, lesser used features get forgotten about, new features miss support for older hardware platforms.
 Without solid tooling and processes, this can slow development to a grind.